electrichive/waggledance/index.md

 ### Javascript
 #### Pros
 - Extremely popular
-- Easiest to get a well-paying job
+- Easiest to get a decently-paying job

 #### Cons
 - Kind of a quirky language, even with a lot of modern improvements, so: